Sphereon-Opensource/eidas-signature-client/README.md

 The `digest` method creates a hash digest out of the SignInput.
 The hash digest is a one way function that creates the fingerprint of the file.
 From the digest you cannot get back to the original input data/document.
 This means any Personally Identifiable Data or Data which needs to stay private will not be available to methods which need access to a remote REST API or remote Hardware Security Module.
 This obviously is preferable from a privacy and security perspective.
-It allows users of the library to execute all methods on premise and then depending on the chosen Certificate
+It allows users of the library to execute all methods on premise and then depending on the chosen Key
 Provider sign the data either on premise or remotely.
 In no circumstance will the input data leave the premise.

 ````kotlin